“My goal is to create environments where everyone can thrive.”

 Long before I made redesigning dementia care my career, I was a speech language pathologist who saw the need and opportunity to make big changes in the way our elders were treated.
 I was appalled by what I saw in the nursing homes where I worked: people who could be my grandmother or my grandfather sitting in wheelchairs, doing nothing all day, being trapped in wet diapers, calling out and being ignored.
 Where others saw problems to disregard, I saw people who deserved better.

 I started to learn everything I could about dementia, spending numerous hours reading and studying with experts.
 My first research and publications were in the area of Spaced Retrieval, a memory invention that helps people with cognitive impairment to learn and retain information over long period of time.
 I co-authored a book on the subject, taught rehabilitation therapists throughout the country how to implement it, and soon the technique was being implemented in care communities across the nation.
 In the past 20 years, a large body of research has been completed on this intervention, and now I have co-authored a second book about this evidence-based memory strategy.

 I knew I had the ability to improve long-term care industry wide and on a global scale and wanted to work in an environment where I could be truly innovative.

-I had the pleasure of working at IDEAS Institute for many years and eventually served as Executive Director at this research and consulting organizations.
+I had the pleasure of working at IDEAS Institute for many years and eventually served as Executive Director at this research and consulting organization.
 I co-authored the Environment and Communication Assessment Toolkit for Dementia Care and approximately 25 different peer-reviewed research articles, becoming known as an expert in environmental interventions to improve communication and eating/swallowing for people living with dementia.